mannysangha1/special-potato/Develop/README.md

 # 3-Javascript-Random Password Generator

-This was an assigment for my coding course that I am currently taking at the University of Washington
+This was an assigment for my coding course that I am currently taking at the University of Washington.

 I used the following lanhuages and styles